-Reverse factoring: presentation of amounts related to supplier financing agreements in the balance sheet and the cash flow statement.
-(See Note 17 of the Financial Statements).

-Term of the lease: if the Company is reasonably certain that it will exercise extension options.
-(See Note 28 of the Financial Statements).

-Information on assumptions and estimation uncertainties as of December 31, 2020 that have a risk that could result in an adjustment to the book amounts of assets and liabilities in the next financial year is included in the following notes:

-Measuring the estimate for expected credit losses on accounts receivable: key assumptions to determine the weighted average loss rate.
-See Notes 6 and 9 of the Financial Statements.

-Impairment testing of intangible assets.
-See Note 15 of the Financial Statements.

-Recognition and measurement of provisions and contingencies: key assumptions related to the probability and magnitude of an outflow of economic resources. .
-(See Note 19 of the Financial Statements).

-Measurement of defined benefit obligations: key actuarial assumptions. .
+- Reverse factoring: presentation of amounts related to supplier financing agreements in the balance sheet and the cash flow statement.
+(See Note 17 of the Financial Statements). - Term of the lease: if the Company is reasonably certain that it will exercise extension options.
+(See Note 28 of the Financial Statements). - Measuring the estimate for expected credit losses on accounts receivable: key assumptions to determine the weighted average loss rate.
+See Notes 6 and 9 of the Financial Statements. - Impairment testing of intangible assets.
+See Note 15 of the Financial Statements. - Recognition and measurement of provisions and contingencies: key assumptions related to the probability and magnitude of an outflow of economic resources.
+(See Note 19 of the Financial Statements). - Measurement of defined benefit obligations: key actuarial assumptions. .
 (See Note 20 of the Financial Statements).

-Recognition of deferred tax assets: availability of future taxable income against which deductible temporary differences and offsetting losses obtained in prior periods may be used. .
-(See Note 25 of the Financial Statements).

-Determination of income tax
+- Recognition of deferred tax assets: availability of future taxable income against which deductible temporary differences and offsetting losses obtained in prior periods may be used. .
+(See Note 25 of the Financial Statements). - Determination of income tax.
 Professional judgment is required to determine the provision for income tax.
 There are certain transactions and calculations for which the determination of the definitive tax provision may be uncertain.
 Therefore, some significant management judgment is required in determining the provision for income tax.
 The Company recognizes a liability for tax matters based on estimates of whether additional taxes may be due.
 When the final tax on these matters is different from the amounts originally recognized, such differences will impact the current and deferred tax asset and/or liability in the period in which the difference is determined.
 As of December 31, 2020, there are no uncertain tax positions.
-(See Note 25 of the Financial Statements).

-To assess the recoverability of the deferred tax asset, it is measured through the estimated future profits included in the annual depreciation test of long-duration assets.

-Estimated recoverable value of non-monetary assets.

-The Company reviews the recoverable value of non-monetary assets at the end of each period.
+(See Note 25 of the Financial Statements). - To assess the recoverability of the deferred tax asset, it is measured through the estimated future profits included in the annual depreciation test of long-duration assets. - Estimated recoverable value of non-monetary assets.
+The Company reviews the recoverable value of nonmonetary assets at the end of each period.
 This evaluation is made in accordance with depreciation tests determined on an annual basis, or when there is an indication of depreciation.
 The determination of the recoverable value of non-monetary assets involves significant judgments, such as the estimation of future business results and the discount rate applied to projections.
 In the opinion of the Company's management, the projections used to determine this recoverable value reasonably reflect the economic conditions of the Company's operating environment.
 (See Note 15 of the Financial Statements).